Imaging-Tech-Hub/ITH-proxy/README.md

 ### Backend Integration Issues

-- Verify `LAMINATE_API_URL` is accessible from the proxy
+- Verify `ITH_URL` is accessible from the proxy
-- Check `PROXY_KEY` is valid and not expired
+- Check `ITH_TOKEN` is valid and not expired
 - Review WebSocket connection status in logs

 ## Support

-For issues and questions, please contact Laminate support or refer to the documentation.
+For issues and questions, please contact ITH support or refer to the documentation.

 ## License